Dental Crown Durham NC

 Your dentist in Durham will discuss the types of dental crown material available and make a recommendation that is best suited to your particular dental or cosmetic concern and budget.

-Gold crowns: a gold or metal crown is the most durable and best suited to larger teeth at the back of the mouth such as molars where the biting and chewing forces are the strongest.
-This type of crown will require the least amount of tooth structure to be removed.
+Gold crowns: A gold or metal crown is the most durable and best suited to larger teeth at the back of the mouth, such as molars, where the biting and chewing forces are the strongest.
+This type of crown requires the least removal of tooth structure.

-Resin crowns: a resin dental crown can be made to blend with the natural teeth, providing an aesthetically pleasing result for teeth that are visible when smiling.
+Resin crowns: A resin dental crown can blend with the natural teeth, providing an aesthetically pleasing result for teeth that are visible when smiling.

-Porcelain crown: a porcelain crown is the highest quality ceramic dental crown providing a natural-looking result that is both durable and lasting.
-They are stain-resistant but require more tooth structure to be removed to accommodate it.
+Porcelain crown: A porcelain crown is the highest-quality ceramic dental crown, providing a natural-looking result that is durable and lasting.
+It is stain-resistant but requires more tooth structure removal to accommodate it.

 The Uses of Dental Crowns

 Dental crowns are like protective caps that cover a damaged or weakened tooth, restoring its shape, size, and appearance.
-They are used in various dental situations to help patients maintain healthy and attractive smiles.
+We use them to help patients maintain healthy and attractive smiles in various dental situations.

 Restoring Damaged Teeth

-One of the primary uses of dental crowns is to restore teeth that have been damaged due to decay, fractures, or other types of trauma.
-If a tooth is broken or worn down, a crown can provide the necessary protection and strength it needs to function properly.
+One of the primary uses of dental crowns is to restore teeth damaged due to decay, fractures, or other types of trauma.
+If a tooth is broken or worn down, a crown can provide the necessary protection and strength to function properly.
 This helps to prevent further damage, allowing the tooth to be used just like any other healthy tooth.
 By covering the entire tooth, the crown acts as a barrier against bacteria, which reduces the risk of further decay.

 Protecting Weakened Teeth

 Teeth can become weak for several reasons, such as large fillings, repeated dental work, or significant decay.
-A weakened tooth is more prone to breaking, which can lead to pain, infection, or even tooth loss.
+A weakened tooth is more prone to breaking, leading to pain, infection, or tooth loss.
 Crowns provide extra support and stability to these fragile teeth, making them strong enough to handle the pressure of biting and chewing.
-By reinforcing the structure of the tooth, crowns help prevent it from cracking or breaking, which could require more extensive dental work down the line.
+By reinforcing the tooth’s structure, crowns help prevent it from cracking or breaking, which could require more extensive dental work.

 Supporting a Tooth with a Large Filling

-Sometimes, a tooth is so badly decayed or damaged that a regular filling is not enough to repair it.
+Sometimes, a tooth is so badly decayed or damaged that a regular filling is insufficient.
 When a large portion of a tooth is missing, a crown is often the best solution because it covers the entire tooth, providing much more stability than a filling alone.
 This is especially important for molars, which do most of the heavy chewing.
 Crowns ensure that the tooth can withstand the forces of biting without breaking apart, which is crucial for maintaining proper chewing function.

 Holding a Dental Bridge in Place

-Dental bridges are used to replace one or more missing teeth.
+Dental bridges replace one or more missing teeth.
 A bridge is held in place by crowns on the teeth next to the gap, known as abutment teeth.
 These crowns anchor the bridge securely, ensuring it stays in place while chewing or speaking.
-By using crowns as supports, bridges can provide a long-lasting and stable solution for missing teeth, improving both the function and appearance of the smile.
+By using crowns as supports, bridges can provide a long-lasting and stable solution for missing teeth, improving the smile’s function and appearance.

 Covering a Dental Implant

-Dental implants are artificial tooth roots placed in the jawbone to replace missing teeth.
-Once the implant has fused with the bone, a dental crown is placed on top to complete the restoration.
-The crown is custom-made to match the size, shape, and color of your natural teeth, so it blends in perfectly.
+Dental implants are artificial tooth roots we place in the jawbone to replace missing teeth.
+Once the implant fuses with the bone, the dentist places a crown on top to complete the restoration.
+The crown is custom-made to match your natural teeth’ size, shape, and color, so it blends in perfectly.
 This process not only restores the look of a natural tooth but also provides the necessary strength and function, making it a popular and effective option for tooth replacement.

 Improving the Appearance of Teeth

-Crowns are also used for cosmetic purposes to improve the appearance of teeth.
+Crowns also improve the appearance of teeth.
 If a tooth is discolored, misshapen, or severely worn down, a crown can help enhance its look.
-Unlike veneers, which cover only the front surface of the tooth, crowns cover the entire tooth, offering a more comprehensive cosmetic solution.
+Unlike veneers, which cover only the tooth’s front surface, crowns cover the entire tooth, offering a more comprehensive cosmetic solution.
 They can also close gaps between teeth, align slightly crooked teeth, and give you a more uniform and attractive smile.

 After Root Canal Treatment

 A root canal treatment removes the damaged or infected pulp inside a tooth, saving it from extraction.
-However, the tooth is often left weak and vulnerable after the procedure.
-To protect it, a dental crown is usually placed on top.
-This helps to restore the tooth’s full function and prevent it from breaking, which can be a common issue after a root canal.
+However, the tooth is often weak and vulnerable after the procedure.
+To protect it, we usually place a dental crown on top.
+This helps restore the tooth’s full function and prevent it from breaking, a common issue after a root canal.
 By sealing the tooth, the crown also helps keep bacteria out, reducing the chances of future infections.

 Protecting Worn Teeth Due to Grinding

 Bruxism, or teeth grinding, can cause significant wear and tear on your teeth over time.
 This can lead to shorter teeth, tooth sensitivity, and even cracks.
 Crowns can cover these worn-down teeth, restoring them to their original size and shape.
-This not only improves the appearance of your teeth but also protects them from further damage.
+This improves the appearance of your teeth and protects them from further damage.
 In addition, crowns can help improve your bite, making it easier to chew and speak comfortably.

 Dental Crown FAQs